WholesumNet/sovr/docs/source/computepods.rst

 ============
 Overview
 --------
-Golem is a peer-to-peer compute marketplace where requestors and providers are matched together in a decentralised way.
+Golem is a peer-to-peer compute marketplace where requestors(those who need to get some compute done) and providers(those who provide their computer in exchange for $) are matched together in a decentralised way.
 A typical program on Golem is usually a set of ``payload(inputs)``, ``scripts``, ``logs``, and ``outputs`` with *scripts* controlling the logic of the whole running session.
 Note that this is a loose definition of a Golem program as there is no pre-defined structure and developers are free to layout their program files in any manner way the wish, but for the sake of tidiness lets agree on an informal layout for Golem programs here where 4 directories, mentioned above, constitute a Golem program.

 A compute pod is a `logical directory structure <https://docs.fairos.fairdatasociety.org/docs/fairOS-dfs/introduction#pod--logical-drive>`_ that contains directories and files representing a program that can be run on Golem.
 To differentiate a compute pod from typical pods, recall that users might have other pods in their wallet too, a ``.recipe`` file is stored at the root of the compute pods, e.g. ``/segmentation-job.recipe``.
 A recipe is a json file with the following look and feel: